B1.1 Read and represent whole numbers up to and including 50, and describe various ways they are used in everyday life.

 A quantity describes an order of magnitude (the "number of" or "how many there are") and is an essential concept in developing number sense.

 When very young children are learning to count, they do not immediately make connections between the numbers recited and the notion of quantity.
-Then, when students learn to count, they mechanically associate each number 1, 2, 3, 4, 5 with one of the objects in a given set of objects without necessarily grasping that 5, the result of the counting, also corresponds to the quantity of objects in the set.
+Students mechanically associate each number, 1,2,3,4,5, with each object in a given set.
+While doing this, students do not necessarily grasp that the number 5 also corresponds to the quantity of objects in the set.
 The link between the quantity and the number that represents it is very complex.
-The same number, for example 2, can describe very different realities.
-It can represent 2 apples, 2 loaves of bread or 1 apple and 1 loaf of bread.
+The same number can describe very different realities.
+For example, the number 2 can represent 2 apples, 2 loaves of bread or 1 apple and 1 loaf of bread.
 It can represent 2 big balloons as well as 2 small balloons.
 Thus, even if the sets of objects are different, the quantity of objects in each set is the same.
-The complexity increases when the quantity refers to a measurement, such as length, mass, and capacity.
-The "quantified objects," in this case units of measurement (cm, kg, or mL), cannot be manipulated in the same way as objects such as apples, bread, or balloons.
+The complexity is increased when the quantity refers to a measurement, such as length, mass, and capacity, since the "quantified objects," i.e., units of measurement (for example, cm, kg, or mL), are not manipulatable in the same way that, for example, apples, breads, or balloons are.

-It is important to understand the concept of quantity to understand the concept of place value.
+The concept of quantity is important for understanding the concept of place value.

-The concept of quantity is involved in understanding the concept of the positional value of the digits that make up a number.
+The concept of quantity is involved in understanding place value of the digits that make up a number.
 This value increases successively by a factor of 10 when the digits are read from right to left and decreases by a factor of 10 when they are read from left to right.
 Understanding the concept of place value is also very helpful when students begin to use larger numbers or decimal numbers.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 44.

 Developing a conceptual understanding of counting has a direct link to understanding quantity and place value.